dynamicstrategies/cardano-card-gateway/README.md

 #### Payment Processor

-The credit card payments are handle by <a href="https://wert.io/">Wert.io</a> and the code based in this repo implemnents the connection between an example webiste and their payment processing services.
+The credit card payments are handle by <a href="https://wert.io/">Wert.io</a> and the code based in this repo implements the connection between an example website and their payment processing services.
 Additionally, they only provide automation for payments of digital assets minted on EVM blockchains, so an additional functionality is implemented that monitors for minting of these assets on the EVM chain and sends the user of the asset on the Cardano blockchain